 For journal articles a complete citation includes the:

 But what if your assignment is for a long paper with extensive documentation?
-Instead of trying to manually keep track of everything, you need to have citation management software such ast's free for you because ASU has already paid for it.
+Instead of trying to manually keep track of everything, you need to have citation management software.

 The books and and journal articles you'll be using in college are written for people who are already knowledgeable about the subject.
 Just as every structure needs a good foundation, you'll need to learn the basics about a topic so you'll be able to understand what your research finds.